CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Need a California Lemon Law Attorney?

-California Lemon law protects people from defective consumer goods, including cars.
-You don’t have to be stuck in a vehicle that makes you feel unsafe or has diminishing value because of a defect that can’t be repaired.
-Understanding the rules and your rights equips you to confront the largest manufacturers.
-Just remember, it’s important to act quickly and work with an experienced Lemon law attorney to get the justice you deserve.
+California's Lemon Law protects people from defective consumer goods, including cars.
+Just remember, it’s important to act quickly and work with an experienced attorney to get the justice you deserve.

 Understanding lemon law requirements in California can feel overwhelming, especially when you’re dealing with a faulty vehicle and unreliable transportation.
 These quick answers address the most common questions we hear from consumers.